ECrecords/rp2-project-template-vscode/README.md

 # VSCode Template for RP2 Project with Debugging

-This template is meant to be used in the development of application utilizing the Raspberry Pi Pico microcontroller board.
+This template is meant to be used in the development of applications utilizing the Raspberry Pi Pico microcontroller board.

 The debugging capabilities are provided by using a seperate RP2 loaded with the **picoprobe** firmware.